 furnished through a common switching or billing arrangement to tenants by an entity other than an existing local LEC.

-The term used to describe what occurs when a customer’s long distance service is switched from one long distance company to another without the customer’s permission.
+So, slamming is what occurs when a customer’s long distance service is switched from one long distance company to another without their permission.
 Such unauthorized switching violates FCC rules.

 See Federal Subscriber Line Charge.

 We hope you are enjoying our telecom dictionary

 Service Order Number.
 The system generated alphanumeric indicator (up to 10 characters) that appears on the first line of the “Other Charges and Credits” detail.
 It is used to identify the service orders that are placed in the billing period.